-The Prince Charlie Jacket is usually made from a heavy worsted pure wool fabric known as barathea.
-Generally, they are available in 13oz and 15oz fabrics, although lighter and heavier weights are available.
+The Prince Charlie Jacket is usually made from a 15oz heavy worsted pure wool fabric known as barathea.

-The Prince Charlie jacket is heavily decorated, featuring ornate buttons on the front, sleeves and on the tails at the rear, satin lapels and usually silk braided epaulettes.
-As such, it is usually only worn to special occasions such as weddings and formal dinners.
+This jacket is heavily decorated, featuring ornate buttons on the front, sleeves and tails at the rear.
+It also usually has satin lapels and silk braided epaulettes.
+As such, it is usually only worn to special occasions like weddings and formal dinners.

-Prince Charlie jackets are normally worn with a matching 3 button vest, as such it's almost impossible to purchase one without a vest.
-The vest features the same level of decoration as the jacket, with ornate buttons and satin lapels.
-They may also be worn with higher fastening 5 button vests to complement the ruched tie.
+Prince Charlie jackets are normally worn with a matching three-button waistcoat.
+The waistcoat features the same level of decoration as the jacket, with ornate buttons and satin lapels.
+They may also be worn with higher-fastening five-button waistcoats to complement a ruched tie.

-Argyll Jackets are versatile jackets which are the equivalent of a traditional dress suit.
-They are less formal than the Prince Charlie, but can easily be worn to both formal and casual functions alike.
-Traditionally they are more suited to evening occasions, while a tweed version of the Argyll would be worn to day functions.
+Argyll Jackets are the versatile equivalent of a traditional dress suit.
+They are less formal than the Prince Charlie but can be worn to formal and casual functions alike.
+Think formal, but not too formal - perfect for attending a wedding.